daniel-martin94/identity-generator/README.md

 # react-obj68m

-# Welcome to the Dream Taco Shop Code Repo :id:
+# Welcome to the Identity Generator Repo :id:

-This is a code repo for a identity generator
+This is a code repo for an identity generator

 This application built using [React](https://reactjs.org/) and a [free identity api](https://randomuser.me/)